new StopWatch(autoStartopt)

 # toJSON() → {Object}

-Provides a JSON-friendly snapshot including running state, elapsed time, and lap details.
+This method provides a JSON-friendly snapshot that includes the running state, elapsed time, and lap details.

 Serializes the stopwatch state.